 Introduces the structure and sound of the target language.
 Develops the four language skills: listening, speaking, reading, and writing.
 Culture-based readings and collateral laboratory assignments.
 This course is designed for the student who has never studied the language before.
 In general, students who have a one-year high school equivalency may repeat this course, but for no credit.
 Credits: 3(3-0).
-Offered every semester.
+Offered at least once a year.